genderkit/genderkit/_articles/laser-hair-reduction.md

 ### Where can I learn more?

+You can read more about facial hair removal methods in [this booklet produced by the NHS GDNRSS]({% link assets/pdf/PIL Facial Hair Reduction v5.pdf %}).

-You can read more about laser hair removal on the [NHS website](https://www.nhs.uk/Conditions/cosmetic-treatments-guide/Pages/laser-hair-removal.aspx).
+There is also general information about laser hair removal on the [NHS website](https://www.nhs.uk/Conditions/cosmetic-treatments-guide/Pages/laser-hair-removal.aspx).

 ### What kinds are there?